SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 Effects: So long as this technique's upkeep is maintained, you have a \+4 bonus to defensive genjutsu rolls.
 This genjutsu does not end when you're wounded.
 You may declare Iron Curtain as an Interrupt when targeted with genjutsu, following the normal rules for defensive interrupts and giving you its bonus for that defensive genjutsu roll.
 Iron Curtain does remain active (as if activated normally) after being used this way.

+### **Chakra no Busan - Chakra Dispersal**

+By channeling chakra to a specific section (usually the hands) you can counter simple projectile attacks by cutting their core causing the chakra to disperse.
+This process takes considerable chakra control and perfect timing.

+Chakra: 19
+Speed: 6
+Tags: Interrupt

+Effects:
+This may be used to parry any C-rank or lower projectile ninjutsu originating over 5 yards away.
+The speed of this interrupt cannot be reduced below 3.

 ## **General B-rank**

 ### **Shoushagan no Jutsu \- Vanishing Facial Copy Technique**